 A critical part of preventive health care is regular dental exams, also called dental checkups or oral exams.
 The National Dental Examining Board of Canada (NDEB) is responsible for establishing and maintaining a national standard of competence for dentists in Canada.
 Generally, a dental hygienist or a dentist cleans your teeth during a dental exam and checks for gum disease and cavities.
 In detail, dental exams include checking your face, neck, and mouth for abnormalities and evaluating your risk of developing other oral problems.
 Also, dental exams might have other diagnostic procedures such as dental X-rays (radiographs).

 Your dentist will likely discuss your oral care and hygiene habits, and diet, and might demonstrate proper brushing and flossing techniques.
 Moreover, other topics might include lifestyle factors affecting oral health and possible cosmetic improvements to your teeth, and Dental Exams in Toronto.
 Without a doubt, your overall health, including your oral health, is protected by regular dental check-ups.
 For instance, symptoms and signs of some systemic diseases, such as diabetes, lupus, and rheumatoid arthritis, might first appear in the mouth.
 Subsequently, if your dentist or dental hygienist finds disease indications, s/he will suggest you see your doctor.

 Also, these exams give your dentist a chance to provide tips on caring for your teeth and to detect oral health problems early —when they are most treatable.

-Most adults and kids should go to the dentist every six months, but you may need a different plan to protect your oral health because dental problems can get worse and hurt a lot if they aren’t taken care of right away.
-Also, if you have ongoing problems with your oral health, your dentist or dental hygienist may suggest that you go to the doctor more often if you have ongoing problems with your oral health.
-For instance, people who go to the dentist every three to four months to have their teeth cleaned tend to respond better to dental care than those with a gum disease history.
+Most adults and children should visit the dentist every six months, but since dental issues can worsen and hurt a lot if they aren’t attended to right away, you may require a different strategy to protect your oral health.
+Also, your dentist or dental hygienist may tell you to go to the doctor more often if you have ongoing problems with your oral health.
+For instance, people who go to the dentist every three to four months to have their teeth cleaned tend to react better to dental care than those who have had gum disease in the past.